pierregaimard/projet08/CONTRIBUTING.md

 The repository is also connected to CodeClimate and SymfonyInsight tools to guarantee its quality and maintainability.
 All reported issues must be fixed before you merge a feature in the `develop` branch.

+### Performance

+Before adding a new feature or application improvement, you should build a profile with Blackfire.
+At the end of the development, you should build a new profile and fix the issues if needed.

 ## Continuous integration